How to Detox from Alcohol at Home

 Eating healthier helps your body heal from the effects of alcohol.
 It also ensures your body has proper nutrition to maintain stamina during the stress it will go through during detox.

-A community of understanding and empathetic people can help you recover.
+They provide a place for you to share your story, listen to other people’s stories, and learn from them.
 These support groups require no commitment from attendees, and you can attend meetings online.

 When you detox from alcohol, you may feel withdrawal symptoms, especially if you’ve become physically dependent on alcohol.
 A self-detox can be dangerous because you don’t have access to medical care for the most severe symptoms of alcohol withdrawal.